footworkjs/footwork-documentation/docs/router-state.md

 It is updated via a subscription to the [`currentState`](#current-state) value.
 Any change to the currentState will be evaluated against the [router configurations](router-creation.md#configuration) you have defined.
 Once the matching route config is found, the route is generated and stored in the `currentRoute` observable property.
 A subscription to the `currentRoute` then executes its controller, passing in any parameters defined.

+!!!
+Note
     For more information on the routing process or how to implement custom routing logic, see [Custom Routing](router-custom.md).